BarryLiuCQ/RoboND-Kinematics-Project/README.md

 Here is an example of how to include an image in your writeup.

+from the URDF file `kr210.urdf.xacro` we can extract the xyz and rpy of each joint from `<origin xyz="0 0 0" rpy="0 0 0"/>` tag in each joint section:

+for example the following is fixed base joint section:
 ```xml
  <!-- joints -->
   <joint name="fixed_base_joint" type="fixed">